Visit the NOFAS Resource Directory for treatment, support, and diagnostic services in your area.

 - Helping parents or caregivers acknowledge and understand the reality of their child’s situation

 - Being nonjudgmental, building an alliance with caregivers and nurturing both their strengths and the strengths of the affected child

 - Staying abreast of treatment research in related areas and adopt, or adapt, appropriate strategies

-- Refer the child to specialized medical services, and refer both the child and family to community support services as needed
+- Referring the child to specialized medical services, and refer both the child and family to community support services as needed

-- Follow up all referrals and coordinate care as needed.
+- Following up with referrals and coordinating care as needed.

 As the 2004 CDC Fetal Alcohol Syndrome Guidelines for Referral and Diagnosis correctly states, “Diagnosis is never an endpoint for any individual with a developmental disability and his or her family.”
 Understanding a diagnosis can help families set realistic expectations and facilitate appropriate treatment, intervention, and planning.
 Because the life skills affected by prenatal alcohol exposure vary greatly, the correct intervention is unique for each individual with FAS and their family.